mmcc007/fledge/README.md

 The 'start beta' and 'release' commands mentioned above are implemented using a combination of a repository server, a build server and fastlane.

 1. Repository Server
-    The repository server can run any git server, such as GitHub, GitLab, etc. The git tag, in [semver](https://semver.org/) format, is used as the version name.
+The repository server can run any git server, such as GitHub, GitLab, etc. The git tag, in
+     [semver](https://semver.org/) format, is used as the version name.
 1. Build Server
 The build server can be provided by Travis, Cirrus, an internal server running GitLab, Jenkins, etc..
-The build server should provide a method to get the build number.
+The build server
+    should provide a method to get the build number.
 The build number is used to ensure the release in both stores can be related back to the source code that was used to generate the app.
 1. Fastlane
     Fastlane plays two roles:
+    1. Building
-    1. To build the ios and android apps and upload them to the respective stores.
+    Fastlane builds the ios and android apps and upload them to the respective stores.
         This occurs on the build server.
+    1. Command support
-    1. To implement the `start_beta` and `release` command
+    Fastlane supports the `start_beta` and `release` commands.
-        This occurs on the local machine and triggers the corresponding processes on the build server.
+    This occurs on the local machine and triggers the corresponding build processes on the build server.

 # Setup

-There are a lot of setup steps to take to get this working.
-But keep in mind that this only has to be done once.

-Many of these steps have to be taken anyway to release an app.
-So I figured... may as well gather all these steps into one place and add some automation!

-If you want to do beta testing and releases on demand, it is well worth the effort!
+The following one-time setup steps are required to enable the workflows provided by `fledge`.

 ## Application setup
 Let's setup your app for automation!